PrivateAIM/documentation/src/guide/deployment/node-installation.md

     ingress:
       enabled: true
       hostname: https://your.node.ui.domain.com

-keycloak:
-  auth:
-    adminUser: admin
-    adminPassword: admin
 ```

+Be sure to enable `ingress` in your values file, otherwise, your hostname will not resolve.

 ::: info Note
 The default installation method assumes that if you have SSL enabled (i.e. using HTTPS), then this is handled by
 a reverse proxy.
 If this is not the case, you need to disable the proxy headers for keycloak like shown in this
 <a href="/files/values_no_reverse_proxy_example.yaml" download>example</a>.
 :::

+### Keycloak
+By default, the FLAME Node package deploys keycloak as part of the installation.
+The clients and their secrets are
+all generated and configured within this included IDP.
+If you wish to your own IDP, then clients for the Node Hub
+Adapter and the Node UI will have to be created and their secrets set in the values template.
+See the
+[Using Your Own IDP](#using-your-own-idp) section for more information.

 ### Using Your Own IDP
 For better security, this software uses Keycloak for authenticating the various services and users that make up FLAME.